pedrofraca/pedrofraca.github.com/_posts/2021-01-19-kotlin-native-part-one.markdown

 Connecting it with the apps
 ---------------

 Now the next step is to use all that logic from the apps.
 Once included the dependencies, we can access the interfaces and the models that these two layers are exporting to the outside world.
-In Android we’re going to create three modules:
+In Android we’re going to create three modules, here the [repo][android-repo]:

 - Framework : This layer is going to be the one implementing the data sources.
 We’re going to use room for persistence on android and retrofit as the library to connect to the API.
 We wanted to isolate the API calls in another module, called API.